Nick Cooney: Policy and non-profit work

-Work with The Good Food Institute and New Crop Capital
+The Good Food Institute and New Crop Capital

 Nick Cooney is former board chairman and co-founder of The Good Food Institute.
 He is also co-founder and former managing trustee of New Crop Capital, a private venture capital trust that invests in plant-based and cultured meat, dairy, and egg companies.
 These two organizations collaborate to support the plant-based and cultured food companies.

-Work with Lever VC
+Lever VC

 Nick Cooney is founder and currently Managing Partner at Lever VC, a U.S.-Asian venture capital fund investing in early stage alternative protein companies.

+Controversies

+In 2018, concurrent to the start of #MeToo, some Mercy for Animals staff accused Cooney of harassment and bullying during his former time as executive vice president.
+Cooney, replying to one such accusation post, apologized for the hurt caused by "a very direct way of communicating" along with a defense of himself.
+Mercy for Animals publicized several institutional changes issued in response to the accusations.